Middle East crisis: What is MSF doing and how can you help?

 Our teams in both Iran and Lebanon are currently confirmed safe, and we are monitoring developments and assessing how to provide support to the people affected.

-We have medical supplies in both countries ready to be distributed.
+We have pre-positioned medical supplies in both countries ready to be distributed.

 Lebanon

-In Lebanon, MSF teams are working in all of the country’s nine governates, adjusting and responding to urgent needs.
-We are running mobile units, supporting shelters for displaced people as well as distributing essential items and water.
-We are also assesing medical activities for trauma cases.
+MSF teams are working in all of Lebanon’s nine governates.
+We are running mobile units, supporting shelters for displaced people, distributing essential items and water, and assessing medical activities for trauma cases.

-Our teams are working across 15 mobile clinics providing basic healthcare, medications for non-communicable diseases, sexual and reproductive health consultations, and mental health support in seven different governorates, including Beirut.
-We also provide care through fixed clinics in an additional governorate, Baalbek-Hermel, and in Beirut.
-As of March 22, we’ve provided over 6,800 medical consultations.
+ur teams are operating 15 mobile clinics providing basic healthcare, medications for non-communicable diseases, sexual and reproductive health consultations, and mental health support in seven governorates, including Beirut.
+We also provide care through fixed clinics in Beirut and in the governorate of Baalbek-Hermel.
+As of March 22, we’ve provided more than 6,800 medical consultations.

 We are also distributing essential relief items like hygiene kits, blankets, and drinking water.
-In South and Nabatieh governorates, which are the most affected, we have donated fuel and medical supplies, as well as food parcels for hospital staff in conflict-affected areas.
+In the most-affected governates of South and Nabatieh, we have donated fuel and medical supplies, as well as food parcels for hospital staff in conflict-affected areas.

 MSF remains in contact with Lebanese authorities and other organizations and is ready to continue scaling up our response as required.